scimma/hop-client/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 * [ ] `make doc` runs without errors and generated docs render correctly.
 * [ ] Check that CI pipeline run on this PR passes all stages.
 * [ ] Review signoff by at least one developer.

+NOTE: If this PR relates to a release, use the release template instead by adding `&template=release_template.md` to the URL.